What do good tests look like, and do you even need a Golang testing framework? It’s a loaded question with an open answer.

 However, it’s important to keep in mind that the package does not support assertions, something you may know from other testing packages in other languages.

-Instead, the Go team recommends using table-driven tests, as they believe adding assertions and helper functions will add too much complexity.
+Instead, the Go team recommends using table-driven tests, as they believe adding assertions and helper functions does not follow best practices.

 The package is fairly simple to use, but you may find that tests written are readable but perhaps not as expressive as you may want.